openssl/openssl/INSTALL.md

 supported.
 If your platform does not provide pthreads or Windows threads then you should use `Configure` with the `no-threads` option.

+For pthreads, all locks are non-recursive.
+In addition, in a debug build, the mutex attribute `PTHREAD_MUTEX_ERRORCHECK` is used.
+If this is not available on your platform, you might have to add `-DOPENSSL_NO_MUTEX_ERRORCHECK` to your `Configure` invocation.
+(On Linux `PTHREAD_MUTEX_ERRORCHECK` is an enum value, so a built-in ifdef test cannot be used.)

 Notes on shared libraries
 -------------------------